Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 ### Adopting Turbo Login

-WatermelonDB v0.23 introduced an experimental optimization called "Turbo Login".
+WatermelonDB v0.23 introduced an advanced optimization called "Turbo Login".
 Syncing using Turbo is up to 5.3x faster than the traditional method and uses a lot less memory, so it's suitable for even very large syncs.
 Keep in mind:

 1. This can only be used for the initial (login) sync, not for incremental syncs.
 It is a serious programmer error to run sync in Turbo mode if the database is not empty.
-Syncs with `deleted: []` fields not empty will fail.
+2. Syncs with `deleted: []` fields not empty will fail.
-2. This only withs with SQLiteAdapter with JSI enabled and running - it does not work on web, or if e.g. Chrome Remote Debugging is enabled
+3. Turbo only works with SQLiteAdapter with JSI enabled and running - it does not work on web, or if e.g. Chrome Remote Debugging is enabled
-3. As of writing this, Turbo Login is considered experimental, so the exact API may change in a future version
+4. While Turbo Login is stable, it's marked as "unsafe", meaning that the exact API may change in a future version

 Here's basic usage: